shyampurk/bldg-mgmt-azure-iot/README.md

 ## Step 3 :
 Fill the following fields to create the service

-	Name - Give any name for your IotHub.
+	1.Name - Give any name for your IotHub.
-	Pricing and scale tier - For Free accounts default is “S1-standard”, you can go for other options by choosing them.
+	2.Pricing and scale tier - For Free accounts default is “S1-standard”, you can go for other options by choosing them.
-	IoT Hub units - IoT Hub units determine your daily message quota.
+	3.IoT Hub units - IoT Hub units determine your daily message quota.
 If you want more you can purchase them, for free trail default is 1.
-	Device-to-cloud partitions - The number of partitions for device-to-cloud messages by default it will be 4.
+	4.Device-to-cloud partitions - The number of partitions for device-to-cloud messages by default it will be 4.
-	Subscription - Select subscription type ,for trial account it will be Free Trial.
+	5.Subscription - Select subscription type ,for trial account it will be Free Trial.
-	Resource group - Create a new Resource group for your service.
+	6.Resource group - Create a new Resource group for your service.
-	Location - Select a location that is near to you.
+	7.Location - Select a location that is near to you.
-	You can choose the option “Pin to dashboard” to show it on the dashboard.
+	8.You can choose the option “Pin to dashboard” to show it on the dashboard.

 Then click on the “Create” button

 ![alt-tag](https://github.com/shyampurk/bldg-mgmt-azure-iot/blob/master/screenshots/azure/acb_3.png)